 You will love this easy baked tortellini in rich tomato sauce, it is quick and packed full of flavours.
-This pasta dish is perfect comfort food for a cold night or any other night you want to indulge in something rich yet delicious.
+This cheesy pasta dish is the perfect comfort food for a cold night or any other night you want to indulge in something rich yet delicious.

 Serve it with homemade garlic bread.

 Easy Baked Tortellini With Spinach

 I love to hear these words… ‘can I please have a second’ when I make food for my family.
 This easy baked tortellini sure got a second helping.

 My daughter thinks I am superwoman for making my own pasta from scratch.
 Well, I won’t tell her if you won’t that her mum has been reaching for refrigerated tortellini with different delicious and healthy fillings.
 In this case, spinach and ricotta.

 This cheesy pasta dish, although not a quick one to make but it’s amazingly easy and uses less than 10 ingredients.
 While it can be made on the stovetop as a one-pot dish, I prefer to bake it for more depth of flavour.

 There is no need to chop anything for this recipe which in a way reduces the cooking time and the time you would spend in the kitchen.
 The oven does most of the job for you and thanks to the dried herbs and seasoning used too.